Tilly3g/eco-fitness/README.md

 I also tested for known vulnerabilities within my dependencies using [snyk](https://snyk.io/) and found that within all the dependencies used there are no known vulnerabilites.
 This means the website is secure with regards to the dependencies.

 I also tested the code quality with [deepcode](https://www.deepcode.ai/).
 I made a couple of adjustments from the suggestions and now the code seems good quality, with no warnings, only one informational issue and 3 lint issues.
-More information can be found if you have a deepcode account [here]().

 Screensizes and Devices: